SPAAM-community/wss-summer-school/docs/2022/instructors.md

 </div>

-🇬🇧 **James Fellows Yates** is an archaeology-trained biomolecular archaeologist and convert to palaeogenomics, and recently pivoting to bioinformatics.
-He specialises in ancient metagenomics analysis, generating tools and high-throughput approaches for validating and analysis of ancient oral microbiomes and palaeogenomic data in general.
+🇬🇧 **James Fellows Yates** is an archaeology-trained biomolecular archaeologist and convert to palaeogenomics, and is recently pivoting to bioinformatics.
+He specialises in ancient metagenomics analysis, generating tools and high-throughput approaches for validating and analysing ancient (oral) microbiomes and palaeogenomic data.

 🇺🇸 **Christina Warinner** is Group Leader of Microbiome Sciences at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, and Associate Professor of Anthropology at Harvard University.
 She serves on the Leadership Team of the Max Planck-Harvard Research Center for the Archaeoscience of the Ancient Mediterranean (MHAAM), and is a Professor in the Faculty of Biological Sciences at Friedrich Schiller University in Jena, Germany.
 Her research focuses on the use of metagenomics and paleoproteomics to better understand past human diet, health, and the evolution of the human microbiome.